Istanbul Food Guide

 Image credit: Romance Hotel

-The Turkish delights at check-in and the baby bathrobe and slippers, on request, are not the only advantage of staying here.
-All rooms have such a lovely design that you’ll feel like an Ottoman Ruler.
+The Turkish delight at check-in and the baby bathrobe and slippers, available on request, are only part of the appeal.
+Every room is designed to make you feel like an Ottoman ruler.

 3. White House Hotel

-The Roman architectural facade with exquisite Ottoman furnishings will really make you feel welcome.
-Moreover, you can use the roof garden whenever you wish.
+The Roman architectural facade and the Ottoman furnishings make you feel welcome from the door, and the roof garden is open whenever you wish.

 4. Neorion Hotel